VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Input files and parameters

 Note that, when working in the SM, the loop-induced couplings $HZ\gamma$ and $H\gamma\gamma$ are used only in the calculation of the Higgs width and decays, not in the production amplitude.
-If anomalous couplings are switched on ({\tt ANOM\_CPL = .true.}), these contributions are included in the production as well as the decay.
+For the case of anomalous Higgs couplings ({\tt ANOM\_CPL = .true.} and one of the processes 10x, (4)300, (4)330, (4)360, (4)370 has been selected), these contributions are included in the production as well as in the decay of the Higgs boson.